OscarIHG/Cyclic-Gait-Analysis-Tool/README.md

 **3. Analysis in MATLAB:**

 The user selects a ```.txt``` file containing the coordinates and enters the subject's name, scale (pixels/meter), and fps.
-The program calculates the joint angles using trigonometry and displays them through animations and plots.
+The program calculates the joint angles and displays them through plots.

 ## Requirements
 - Software: Matlab (any recent version).